 In this recipe, I fried some of the minced garlic to be mixed with those that are fresh.
 It is important to be careful when frying the minced garlic as burnt garlic would cause the dish to be bitter.
+Hence, frying them at the lowest heat will be the best.
 The steaming process should not be too long either or the prawns would turned out tough.
 Otherwise, this dish is definitely an easy and excellent choice for a meal.

-Butterfly prawns and marinate them with salt, white pepper and Chinese rice wine for at least 15 minutes.
+Butterfly prawns and marinate them with salt, white pepper and Shaoxing wine for at least 15 minutes.

-Fry half of the minced garlic until golden brown.
-Add them to the sesame oil, soy sauce, 1 tablespoon of Chinese rice wine and fresh garlic.
+Heat oil and use half of the minced garlic to fry over low heat until golden brown.
+Add fried minced garlic to the sesame oil, soy sauce, Shaoxing wine and the rest of minced garlic.

-Place scallions on a plate.
+Place chopped scallions and ginger slices on a plate.
 Arrange the prawns on top of the scallions.
 Scoop some garlic mixture onto the prawns.
 Pour the rest of the Chinese rice wine over the prawns.
 Steam prawns for about 6 minutes and serve immediately.